Devra Davis

 Devra Lee Davis (born June 7, 1946) is an American epidemiologist, toxicologist, and author of three books about environmental hazards.
 She was founding director of the Center for Environmental Oncology at the University of Pittsburgh Cancer Institute, and is a former professor of epidemiology at University of Pittsburgh Graduate School of Public Health.
 She has served on several governmental and non-governmental organizations, conducting research and advocacy into effects of pesticides, asbestos, and wireless radiation on human health, especially cancers.

 Davis is the founder and president of the Environmental Health Trust, a non-profit organization which argues that mobile devices, WiFi, 5G, and other radio-frequency systems pose a health risk to humans and the environment.
 She has been called a "crusader in the fight over cell phone safety" and believes that radio frequencies could cause cancer.
-Such claims have been criticized by experts as being bereft of credible arguments.
+Such claims have been challenged by critics as being bereft of credible arguments.

 Early life and education

 Devra Lee Davis was born June 7, 1946, in Washington, D.C., to Harry and Jean Langer Davis, and raised in the steel making town of Donora, Pennsylvania, where in 1948 a severe smog event killed 20 people and sickened thousands.
-Davis was the oldest of four children; her father was a chemist and machinist in the steel mills, as well as a brigadier general in the Pennsylvania National Guard and her mother was a homemaker.
+Davis was the oldest of four children; her father was a chemist and machinist in the local steel mills, as well as a brigadier general in the Pennsylvania National Guard and her mother was a homemaker.
 Raised in a Jewish family, as a child she briefly considered becoming a rabbi.
-At age 14, her family moved to Pittsburgh, where she attended Taylor Allderdice High School and the University of Pittsburgh, where in 1967 she earned a BSc in physiological psychology and an MA in sociology.
+At age 14, her family moved to Pittsburgh, where she attended Taylor Allderdice High School.

+Davis then attended the University of Pittsburgh, where in 1967 she earned a Bachelor of Science degree in physiological psychology and an MA in sociology.
 She learned of the Donora smog incident as a university student, which inspired her interest in epidemiology.

-She completed a PhD in science studies at the University of Chicago as a Danforth Foundation graduate fellow in 1972, and in 1982 earned a master of public health degree in epidemiology at Johns Hopkins University as a senior National Cancer Institute post-doctoral fellow.
+She completed a PhD in science studies at the University of Chicago as a Danforth Foundation graduate fellow in 1972, and in 1982 earned a Master of Public Health degree in epidemiology at Johns Hopkins University as a National Cancer Institute senior post-doctoral fellow.